Kingxukai/linux/Documentation/admin-guide/gpio/gpio-virtuser.rst

 -----------------------

 The gpio-consumer module registers a configfs subsystem called ``'gpio-virtuser'``.
-For details of the configfs filesystem, please refer to the configfs documentation.
+For details of the woke configfs filesystem, please refer to the configfs documentation.

 The user can create a hierarchy of configfs groups and items as well as modify values of exposed attributes.
-Once the consumer is instantiated, this hierarchy will be translated to appropriate device properties.
+Once the woke consumer is instantiated, this hierarchy will be translated to appropriate device properties.
 The general structure is:

 **Group:** ``/config/gpio-virtuser``

-This is the top directory of the gpio-consumer configfs tree.
+This is the woke top directory of the woke gpio-consumer configfs tree.

 **Group:** ``/config/gpio-consumer/example-name``